Select Your Language

 We cannot:

-• Insist that you are seen at a particular dental practice or optician.
+• insist that you are seen at a particular dental practice or optician.

 Issues to bear in mind

 You have no entitlement to be seen by a particular Independent Community Practitioner, though in practice people are often seen by the same dentist or optician.
-There are also a number of instances where dentists are entitled to refuse to treat NHS patients whose treatment they have already started; for example, when the practitioner feels that the professional relationship between the dentist and the patient has broken down.
-In such cases, you should be given reasons as to why treatment is being refused.
+There are also a number of instances where dentists are allowed to refuse to treat NHS patients whose treatment they have already started; for example, when the practitioner feels that the professional relationship between the dentist and the patient has broken down.
+In such cases, you should be given reasons for why treatment is being refused.
 Treatment should not normally be refused because you have made a complaint.

 Further information

 Your Local Health Board may also be able to help you.
-Contact details for the various Health Boards in Wales can be found at www.wales.nhs.uk/ourservices/directory
+Contact details for the various Health Boards in Wales can be found at www.wales.nhs.uk/ourservices/directory.

 Contact us

-If you are unsure whether we would be able to look into your complaint, please contact us on 0300 790 0203 or ask@ombudsman.wales
+If you are not sure whether we would be able to look into your complaint, please contact us on 0300 790 0203 or ask@ombudsman.wales

 Also available in Welsh.